hsbjz/hsbjz/README.md

-when you die you will rot
+when you die you will rot please remember that necromancy is illegal